billbuchanan/csn09112/week03_ns/labs/README.md

 * How to use your own credentials to access the vSoC Cloud.
 * How to remotely configure a Vyatta firewall for zones, and set up the firewalling.
 * Set-up Snort IDS system on a host and create useful rules to detect potential attacks.
-* How to use Wireshark to capture network packets for deep analysis, highlighting certain details such as the difference between the Telnet and SSH services

 ## Reflective statements (end-of-exercise):
 What is the most important things when setting up a host, in order that it can connect with other networks?